Sorrento, Capri and Pompeii

 A snake decoration on an outside wall of a business, presumed to be for good luck

-Millstones inside a bakery and the Roman version of a fast food restaurant, the Thermopolium, one of 89 found so far
+The Roman version of a fast food restaurant, the Thermopolium, one of 89 found so far

-And all that remains of one of the occupants of Pompeii who didn't survive - a ghostly plaster cast of his body in the exact position he had taken just before he died - almost 2,000 years ago.
+All that remains of one of the occupants of Pompeii who didn't survive - a ghostly plaster cast of his body in the exact position he had taken just before he died - almost 2,000 years ago.

 Altogether a remarkable and unique place worthy of many hours and days of study.
 After almost six hours in the heat, we had had enough for one day and headed back to our hotel.